Pregnancy and Fertility Skin 101

 Amy Klein, author of the infertility advice book, The Trying Game, underwent years of fertility drugs and IVF treatment to conceive, including medication which caused her skin to flare up: ‘the main one, follistim, increases egg production and caused redness of the skin,’ she explains in the book.

-Hormones that are used to stimulate ovulation during IVF treatment include:
+hormones used to stimulate ovulation during ivf include:

 Progesterone, (the counterpart to Estrogen) which is commonly used during IVF can make you break out in similar fashion to during your period.
 Also, you might notice facial swelling, hyperpigmentation, and oily skin.